-Strategically located at the heart of Asia and with excellent connectivity, Hong Kong is a regional hub for trading and logistics, which account for 21% of its GDP.
-Hong Kong ranked 6th among leading world traders in 2020, in value of US$ 1,119 billion, accounting for a 3.2% share in world trade.
+Strategically located at the heart of Asia and with excellent connectivity, Hong Kong is a regional hub for trading and logistics, which account for 23.7% of its GDP (2022).
+Hong Kong ranked 6th among leading world traders in 2021, in value of US$ 670 billion, accounting for a 3% share in world trade (WTO's World Trade Statistical Review 2022).

 A free port, Hong Kong does not levy any Customs tariff on imports or exports.